loveencounterflow/intershop-lazy/README.md

 ### Step 1: Write an Eager Value Producer

-The first thing to do when one wants to use lazy evaluation with InterShop Lazy is to provide a function that accepts arguments as required and that returns a value that can be fed to PostGreSQL's `to_jsonb()` function so as to obtain a cachable value.
+The first thing to do when one wants to use lazy evaluation with InterShop Lazy is to provide a function that accepts arguments as required for the task at hand and that returns a value `v` of type `T` that will be serialized `v::text` and deserialized as `v::T`.

 Of course, using lazy evaluation makes only sense when one is dealing with costly computations, so typically an eager value producer would involve stuff like network access, sifting through huge tables or maybe